5 Questions You Must Ask When You Want to Know When it is Time to Divorce

 If the answer to each of those questions is yes, have you engaged in the objective conduct consistent with that final breakdown in the marital relationship?

 If the answer to all of the above is yes, then perhaps you already started living your separate life from your spouse.
 If you have subjectively and objectively achieved a final breakdown of the marital relationship, consider whether that is a strong signal and whether it may be time to proceed with the divorce.

 Question 2: Has the trial separation failed or was it futile to try?

 A trial separation is a physical separation between the spouses but without the intent to file to divorce immediately.
 A trial separation intends to give the spouses time and space from each other while they attempt to work on the marital relationship or determine if it is their desire to do so.
-In other words, it is not time for divorce.
+In other words, it is not time to divorce.

 However, if you and your spouse attempted a trial separation and it did not help in restoring the marital relationship, that may indicate a divorce may make sense.
 Similarly, if you decided it is futile to attempt a trial separation for the reasons we stated in that article, that may similarly be an indicator.

 Question 3: What is the benefit of waiting?

 It is foolish to rush into a divorce.
 One way to avoid foolish decisions is to ask smart questions and get answers to them.
 That is why this is the third question.

-Is there a good reason to wait and not file for divorce?
+Is there a good reason to wait and not file a divorce?
 For example, would waiting and attempting marital counseling potentially help restore the relationship?

 Would waiting allow a highly stressful situation to pass before making a decision?
 It is common for stressful situations to put a strain on a marriage.
 These stressful situations can be physical illness, chemical dependency, financial challenges and more.